microsoft/verus-proof-synthesis/benchmarks/VeruSAGE-Bench/source-projects/storage/README.md

 ## Extraction Notes

 - Dependency build required before verification
-- Manual cleanup for Ghost/Tracked arguments
+- Tasks that involve Ghost/Tracked arguments went through some special refactoring: we replaced the exact Ghost/Tracked expression with place-holder expressions, and leveraged `proof_from_false` and `arbitrary` to make sure the unverified task file is compilable.
-- Broadcast use statements manually removed
+- Broadcast use statements removed in the unverified task files
-- Some axioms manually added back to nolemma benchmarks